rtenacity/presentations/README.md

 ## Instructions

-1. To create a new slide deck, navigate to the project root directory and run `bun run bin/create.ts`.
-It will ask you for the necessary information before creating a folder in `decks`.
+1. To create a new slide deck, navigate to the project root directory and run `bun run bin/create.ts "<title (e.g. Intro to React)>" "<project (e.g. Cookie Clicker)>" "<name (e.g. Anish Pallati)>"`, which will create a folder in `decks`.
 2. The theme and title slide should already be configured.
 In an effort to maintain consistency across slide decks, we ask that you do not modify any of this content.
-3. Feel free to create/modify new files in your slide deck's directory.
+Feel free to create/modify new files in your slide deck's directory.
 The slide deck itself will be rendered from the `slides.md` file.
-4. HTML can be styled using [UnoCSS](https://sli.dev/custom/config-unocss.html), which is compatible with Tailwind CSS classes.
+3. HTML can be styled using [UnoCSS](https://sli.dev/custom/config-unocss.html), which is compatible with Tailwind CSS classes.
 Interactive documentation for UnoCSS is available [here](https://unocss.dev/interactive/).
-5. Use the primary side bar in VS Code to access the [Slidev extension](https://marketplace.visualstudio.com/items?itemName=antfu.slidev).
-You can open a live preview of your slide deck directly in VS Code through this extension.
-6. To preview your slide deck in the browser, navigate to its folder and run `bun run dev`.
+4. Use the primary side bar in VS Code to access the [Slidev extension](https://marketplace.visualstudio.com/items?itemName=antfu.slidev).
+You can open a live preview of your slide deck directly in VS Code through this extension To preview your slide deck in the browser, navigate to its folder and run `bun run dev`.